AP 444: Teacher Development

 a) Professional Development (PD): Shall refer to a wide variety of specialized training, formal education, or advanced professional learning that is intended to improve the professional-knowledge, skills, competencies or effectiveness of any individual or group.

-b) Professional Growth Plan (PGP): Shall refer to the annual plan prepared by teachers (AP 444) or professional non-teaching staff (AP 446) that outlines the individual’s growth strategies and measures.
+c) Professional Growth Plan (PGP): Shall refer to the annual plan prepared by teachers (AP 444) or professional non-teaching staff (AP 446) that outlines the individual’s growth strategies and measures.
 Professional Growth Plans shall reference the Quality Standards as appropriate to do so.

 Procedures

-In Alberta, as defined by the Alberta Education Teacher Growth, Supervision and Evaluation Policy (s.
+In Alberta, and as defined by the Alberta Education Teacher Growth, Supervision and Evaluation Policy (s.
 5), every teacher employed by a school system shall develop and implement an annual professional growth plan that includes an outline of the development activities the teacher intends to undertake in that year.

 With respect to Professional Growth Plan development:

-1. Every teacher shall develop and implement a Growth Plan at the onset of each school year;
+1. Every teacher shall develop and implement a Professional Growth Plan at the onset of each school year;

 1.1.
-A multi-year plan may be considered but shall include a school-year breakdown (ie., what aspects of the plan are attended to annually).
+A multi-year plan may be considered but shall include a school-year breakdown (i.e., what aspects of the plan are attended to annually).

-2. In determining goals for a Growth Plan, the teacher may consider multiple sources of information (Examples may include: Principal feedback, an analysis of student results data, student and parent feedback, individual reflections, collaborative initiatives, school and Division goals).
+2. In determining goals for a Professional Growth Plan, the teacher may consider multiple sources of information (Examples may include: Principal feedback, an analysis of student results data, student and parent feedback, individual reflections, collaborative initiatives, school and Division goals).

-3. The teacher shall consider a variety of forms of professional development to support the Growth Plan.
+3. The teacher shall consider a variety of forms of professional development to support the Professional Growth Plan.

+4.1.
+The PGP shall demonstrate a relationship to the Teaching Quality Standard; and

 4.2.
-Demonstrate a relationship to the Teaching Quality Standard; and

-4.3.
-Consider the education goals of the school, school division and government.
+The PGP shall demonstrate a consideration of the education goals of the school, school division and government.

 With respect to Teacher Development Review:

-8. Unless a teacher agrees, the content of a professional growth plan shall not be used in the evaluation process.
+8. Unless a teacher agrees, the content of a Professional Growth Plan shall not be used in the evaluation process.

-With respect to Professional Development:
+With respect to Professional Development

 9. Principals shall submit a Professional Development Plan for their school that identifies school-specific areas for growth, for staff; specifically,